Samarinnayak/ibm-watsonx-orchestrate-adk/examples/agent_builder/ibm_knowledge/readme.md

+# IBM knowledge classic mode
+This example was written to simulate an agent with a knowledge-base created from 2 PDF files.

+Knowledge (classic mode) is used as a linear pipeline that retrieves information from whatever content store it is connected to, knowledge takes the user input and context of the conversation to create a query against that store and then generates an answer which is sent back to the agent.

+## Steps to import
+1. Run `orchestrate server start -e .my-env`
+2. Run the import all script `./import_all.sh`
+3. Run `orchestrate chat start`

+## Suggested script

+- who is ibm ceo
+- tell me about ibm history

 # IBM knowledge dynamic mode
 This example was written to simulate an agent with both knowledge-base and a python tool configured.